Bug Out Survival Bag

 Figure your water supply requirements based on the formula of 1 liter x 1 person x days.
 Since a bug out bag is a 72-hour bag, your formula will figure in 3 days.

-If you have 3 people in your family, you would take 9 liters of water or three gallons.
+If you have 3 people in your family, you will take 9 liters of water or three gallons.
 This is only a temporary solution to your water needs.
-So you’ll need to know ahead of time what you’re going to do at the end of the 72 hours, and take purifiers to help cleanse natural water that you find on the go.
+So, you’ll need to know ahead of time what you’re going to do at the end of the 72 hours and take purifiers to help cleanse natural water that you find on the go.

 You’ll need to pack a temporary shelter in your bug out bag.
 This can consist of single person tents, multiple person tents or a tarp.
 You’ll also need a sleeping bag though sleeping bag liners will do in a pinch.
 Enough mylar plastic silver foil survival bags or blankets can also be a handy addition in case of cold weather.